3000 level courses

 This is an advanced community-based experiential course that combines in-class discussions with community based research.
 Students will train in methodologies and ethics of working with First Nations communities.
 Areas of research may include but not limited to ecological restoration, land claims, self-government, education, health and wellness and urban issues.

-Antirequisite(s): Geography 3000Y, Indigenous Studies 4023F/G.
+Antirequisite(s): Earth Sciences 3023F/G, Indigenous Studies 4023F/G.

 Extra Information: 2 lecture hours, 0.5 course.